AashitaK/ML-Workshops/README.md

 - Concatentating and merging dataframes
 - More operations such as sorting the rows, creating a dataframe from the scratch, etc.

-Session 3: Model Building, Tuning and Testing - 1
+Session 3: Model Building, Tuning and Testing with Scikit-learn - 1
 - Overfitting and underfitting of models
 - Regression algorithms
     - Linear regression